Professor, Art History (African Diaspora Art)

 Since the early 1980s he has been involved in organizing and curating a considerable number of artists’ exhibitions.
 In addition to his exhibition work, he has written extensively about the work of artists in the United Kingdom and other countries, including Australia, Jamaica and the US.
 His articles and other texts have been published in magazines and journals such as Third Text (London) and Art Papers (Atlanta).
 He was for nearly two decades a regular contributor to Art Monthly (London).
 A collection of his articles and essays, titled Run Through the Jungle was published by the Institute of International Visual Arts (London) as part of its ‘Annotations’ series in 1999.
 His book Things Done Change: The Cultural Politics of Recent Black Artists in Britain was published by Rodopi Editions, Amsterdam and New York, 2012, as part of its Cross/Cultures —Readings in the Post/Colonial Literatures in English series.

-His last book project was Black Artists in British Art: A History Since the 1950s, published in 2014 by I. B. Tauris, London and New York.
-His current book project is Roots & Culture: Cultural Politics in the Making of Black Britain, to be published by I. B. Tauris in the fall of 2016.
+His most recent book was Roots & Culture: Cultural Politics in the Making of Black Britain, published by I. B. Tauris at the end of 2016.
+He was the author of Black Artists in British Art: A History Since the 1950s, published in 2014 by I. B. Tauris.
 For the academic year 2013/2014 he was Inaugural Curatorial Fellow at the John L. Warfield Center for African and African American Studies, in which capacity he curated Art History: Selections from the Green–Christian Collection, at the Visual Arts Center, January 31 – March 8 2014.
 The Collecting Art History symposium, held on February 22 2014, was organized as part of this exhibition.